richmahn/en_tn/2jn/front/intro.md

 #### Who wrote the Book of 2 John? ####

-The letter of 2 John was probably written by the Apostle John near the end of his life.
-John does not identify himself as the author; instead, he calls himself "the elder."
+The letter does not give the reader the name of the author.
+The author only identifies himself as "the elder."
+The letter was probably written by the Apostle John near the end of his life.
 The content of 2 John closely resembles the content found in John's Gospel.

 ## Part 2: Important Religious and Cultural Concepts ##

 #### What is hospitality? ####

 Hospitality was an important concept in the Ancient Near East.
 It was important to be friendly towards a foreigner or outsiders and provide help to them if they needed it.
-John distinguishes between offering hospitality towards a well-meaning guest and giving help to a false teacher who opposes the Christian faith.
+John wanted beleivers to offer hospitality to guest.
+But, he did not want believers to offer hospitality to false teachers.

 #### Who were the people John spoke against? ####

 It is possible that the people John spoke against were those who would eventually become known as "Gnostics."
-These people believed that Jesus was completely God but that he was not really a human with a physical body on earth.
-They believed this because they viewed the physical world as evil.
+These people believed that Jesus was completely God.
+But they did not believe that he was really a human with a physical body on earth.
+They believed this because they thought the physical world was evil.
 (See: [[rc://en/tw/dict/bible/kt/evil]])